aaronjc15128/aaronjc15128/README.md

 Hi 👋 My name is Aaron Chauhan
 ==============================

-14 Years Old - Python Developer
+14 Years Old - Python & Flutter Developer
 ---------------------------------------------

 I have been coding for over 6 years now since I was just 8 years old.
 My journey started with me learning Scratch and developing simple games, and now I am a hobbiest Software & Mobile App Developer.
 You can see my whole journey here: [Coding Journey - Google Docs](https://docs.google.com/document/d1pp72OmKtEoKodtArt90codOBIdydvExuMR7Cg1q\_Eao/edit?usp=sharing).
 I keep adding to it every few months so be sure to check it out.